 Over the past fifty years, numerous marketing campaigns have been developed to promote the rational and nutritional benefits of milk consumption.
 While messages related to calcium and strength formed an important foundation in the promotion of milk, little had been done to assess the impact of these beliefs on consumption.
 Hence, step two in the research process set out to measure the impact of these beliefs, using a range of factual statements (e.g., milk is good for bones, prevents osteoporosis, and is important for muscle growth).

 Interestingly, despite almost universal levels of agreement with these statements, regression analysis found that only 3% of milk consumption could be explained by these beliefs.
 This finding was important for Milk West, because it challenged many of the conventions associated with milk marketing and made a case for exploring new motivations.

 Since rational and nutritional beliefs couldn’t explain milk consumption, step three in the research process was designed to explore emotional beliefs and motivations.
 To carry out this research properly, a series of 90-to-120-minute depth interviews were conducted using the theoretical framework of morphological research.

 Developed by Prof. Salber, from the University of Cologne, Germany, morphological research is based on psychological tensions in everyday human behaviour (Salber, 2001).
 Unlike other research techniques, which often focus on surface ideas and rational responses, morphology is designed to explore underlying and often unconscious motivations (Ziems, 2004).

-Using morphological research, Concerto Marketing developed a model to help explain the emotional needs and motivations underlying adult and teenage milk consumption.
+Using morphological research, we developed a model to help explain the emotional needs and motivations underlying adult and teenage milk consumption.
 This research uncovered six drivers of milk consumption that work in tension with each other to form a hexagonal model (see figure 2).

 |Figure 2: Milk Motivations Morphological Model|